AssemblyScript/website/src/stdlib/date.md

 * ```ts
   function now(): i64
   ```
   Returns the current UTC timestamp in milliseconds.
+To use this function you must import the `Date` object from the host \(as `Date`\).

 * ```ts
   function UTC(